 Historic Holidays in NJ: a Revolutionary Christmas, a 1920s Farmhouse Holiday, and More

-With only 24 days until Christmas, the holiday season is already in full swing.
-The shopping, music, decorating, parties, potlucks…your list of “to-dos” and “must-attends” are building exponentially!
+The Christmas holiday season is already in full swing.
+The shopping, music, decorating, parties, potlucks…your list of “to-dos” and “must-attends” is building exponentially!

 Before you bust at the seams, visit one of the historic holiday events in New Jersey.
 It will transport you to a more simple, yet festive time.
 Many of New Jersey's local museums, homes, venues and towns are celebrating the holidays in the spirit of yesteryear.
 Whether you are a history buff or a holiday fiend, we’re sure you will find many ways to go back in time to experience the Historic Holidays here in the Garden State.

 Definitely Dickens' Holiday Carolers (Chester, NJ)

 For those of who cannot get enough of Christmas Music, head over to historic downtown Chester on Saturdays to see the Definitely Dickens Holiday Carolers.
 Dressed in Victorian-clad costumes, this group will impress you with an extensive repertoire of seasonal tunes.
 The festive troubadours are performing on the following Saturdays: November 30, December 7, 14 and 21, 2013.